mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.3 Implementations

 Given `T: P` and a protocol requirement *m* of `P`, an **implementation** of *m* is any member of `T` that satisfies *m*.
 A type may have more than one implementation of a requirement.

-[explain all of the possible sources and discuss conditionality...]

 ## 1.4 Witness